138paulmiller/PyMaze/README.md

 ## Seed Numbers
 The number that is prepended to these files is the randomly generated number that seeds python's random number generator.
 The seed value determines the sequence of values generated, and using the same seed ontwo mazes of equal dimensions will generate the same maze.
 By default the seed is random if not explicitly set.
 So running the script without the seed option will generate a new maze each execution.

+## Usage
+To create a randomly generated maze execute

+	python3 maze.py

+Or if on linux, the script can invoked be the default python3 interpreter

+	./maze.py

+By default, maze.py will generate a random 15 by 15 maze.
+The maze files will be created in the mazes directory.

+	./maze.py -[OPTION|ARG]*

+	-width COL	Sets the maze width (number of columns) to COL, default is 15 -height ROW	Sets the maze height (number of rows) to ROW, default is 15 -seed SEED	Sets Random Number Generator's seed to SEED, default seed is random -out NAME	Sets output file prefix to NAME, default is seed number -interactive	Starts CLI maze game.
+Does not save to file -help		Prints help menu

+#### Examples
+The following generates two files, MyMaze_maze.txt and MyMaze_portals.txt, which contain a 50x45 maze with a random seed of 13.1

+		./maze.py -width 50 -height 45 -seed 13.1 -out MyMaze

+This will start an interactive 15 by 15 maze game in the terminal.

+		./maze.py -interactive -width 15 -height 15